juaneme8/qr-generator/README.md

 </details>

 # Introduction
-The purpose of this program is to offer an interface where users can register, login and scan codes of the instruments received in the laboratory.
+The purpose of this program is to offer an interface where users can generate login, generate codes and scan their own codes in order to keep track of the devices received in the laboratory.

 <div align="center">